 American Samoa is home to one hospital, LBJ Topical Medical Center, which includes 128 beds.
 There are also five primary health centers throughout the territory.
 In 2003, 127 nurses were working in the territory.
 Since the American Samoa Community College offers a nursing program, individuals seeking a nursing career may find employment opportunities following graduation.
 In American Samoa, the average salary for registered nurses is around $77,000 annually.

 State-Based Financial Aid

-The territory of American Samoa does not offer state-based financial aid programs, but students pursuing a degree in nursing have access to federal educational loans.
+American Samoa does not offer state-based financial aid programs, but students pursuing a degree in nursing have access to federal educational loans.
 There are also a variety of scholarships available for students wanting to pursue a nursing career, and the American Samoa Department of Education provides resources to many different scholarship websites.